THE YEARLY READER

 All eight Black Sox players and eleven others were indicted; Arnold Rothstein, the man with the money, wasn’t one of them.
 In a carefully orchestrated appearance before the grand jury, he played the wounded victim of innuendo and denied everything, winning over the jury’s pity with a somber facade.

 The ensuing trial, lasting well into 1921, was fraught with blatant suspicion.
 The prosecutors during the grand jury proceedings suddenly became the players’ defense attorneys at the criminal trial.
-The new prosecutors couldn’t find the signed confessions of the players; they had been stolenIt was later said that they turned up in Charles Comiskey’s possession..
+The new prosecutors couldn’t find the signed confessions of the players; they had been stolen.
+(It was later said that they just happened to turn up in Charles Comiskey’s possession.)
 Witnesses were tough to find; Rothstein had them either paid off or sent into hiding.
 When someone finally caught up to Abe Attell, a prosecution witness was sent to identify him—only to say he was a different Abe Attell.
 Rothstein’s lawyer had apparently gotten to the witness.

 Despite solid testimony for the prosecution from Maharg and Burns, the jury acquitted the Black Sox players.
-It appeared nothing would have swayed the jury otherwise; they left the courtroom hoisting the players on their shoulders and whooped it up that night at a Chicago restaurant together.
+It appeared nothing would have swayed the jury otherwise; they left the courtroom hoisting the players on their shoulders and whooped it up together that night at a Chicago restaurant.

 The players had survived the trial, but the real verdict—one they didn’t see coming—was still to come.

 Joe Jackson, a .356 lifetime average third only to Ty Cobb and Rogers Hornsby—banned.
 Eddie Cicotte, winner of 90 games over his last four years—banned.
 Lefty Williams, a solid young pitcher with the promise of greatness—banned.
 Happy Felsch, a superior outfielder, also maturing—banned.
 Buck Weaver, who argued bitterly to his dying days that he did nothing to alter the World Series, despite his “guilty” knowledge of events—banned.
-Chick GandilGandil had “retired” from the majors and moved to California before 1920., Swede Risberg and Fred McMullin, all banned.
+Chick Gandil, Swede Risberg and Fred McMullin, all banned.

 By laying down the law, Commissioner Landis restored confidence and respect to a sport that had veered toward the edge of credibility freefall.
 The judge set the game—along with its squabbling batch of team owners—straight.